Neriya98/hackathon-bmm/PROJECT_STRUCTURE.md

    - Removed backup files, logs, `__pycache__` directories, and redundant test scripts
    - Removed duplicate template files

-4. **Rust Module Status**
+4. **Rust Backend Status**
-   - The `rust_core/` directory contains a Rust module with Python bindings for Bitcoin PSBT and smart contract functionality
+   - The `blockchain_services/` directory contains a Rust backend service that provides Bitcoin wallet and smart contract functionality via HTTP API
-   - However, all imports and calls to this module are currently commented out with "Temporarily disabled" notes
+   - The Flask app communicates with this Rust backend through the `SmartContractService` class
-   - The application appears to use a Python implementation for the same functionality
+   - All blockchain operations should be delegated to this Rust backend for better performance and security

 ## Next Steps

-1. **Decision on `rust_core/`**
+1. **Complete Migration to Rust Backend**
-   - Keep this directory as a reference for future Rust integration
+   - All smart contract and blockchain operations should be handled by the Rust backend
-   - All imports and function calls to the Rust module are currently disabled
+   - Update all Python placeholder implementations to use the Rust backend API
-   - The application is functioning with the Python implementation
+   - Remove any remaining references to the obsolete `rust_core` module

 2. **Complete Documentation**
    - Update README with new project structure